Anatomy of a Review

 Just thinking about what I said in that last post, about how I don’t do reviews because I’m pretty sure I’d set my standards impossibly high, just so I could shoot down every book in my path.
 That may be a little too broad a statement, though — I don’t mean to suggest that all reviews that burn a book are similarly motivated.
 Granted, some reviewers just have bad attitudes (Tobias Wolff, of course, in “Bullet to the Brain,” shoots one of them in the head, while John Updike, in “Bech Noir,” chooses to just push them in front of trains, serial fashion), but, too, it is the critics’ job to take those literary bullets meant for us, yeah?
 Kakutani and them, they’re the bodyguards, I mean.
 Maybe overzealous sometimes, sure, but always articulate anyway.
 And, I mean, if you’re Anne Rice, you can always just log in, fight the reviews.

-Seriously though (isn’t that some comedian’s catch-phrase?), if the whole fiction process works like I think it does, then there’s two bottlenecks, pretty much: at one end you’ve got the editors, selecting the top one or two percent, discarding the rest, and at the other end — no alimentary canal stuff suggested here, as I don’t like what that would turn books into — you’ve got the critics, badtalking all but but the very best, thus saving us the slog through eight thousand titles just to get to that one good book.
+Seriously though, if the whole fiction process works like I think it does, then there’s two bottlenecks, pretty much: at one end you’ve got the editors, selecting the top one or two percent, discarding the rest, and at the other end — no alimentary canal stuff suggested here, as I don’t like what that would turn books into — you’ve got the critics, badtalking all but the very best, thus saving us the slog through eight thousand titles just to get to that one good book.
 It’s an imperfect process, of course, with lots of brilliant books going unpublished for reasons not related to the quality of the work at all, lots of strong work getting getting chewed up on what would seem to be a whim, but all in all, it works.
 To say it cleaner, I guess, it’s developed the way it has for a reason: because it allows more good books to get to the people than not.

 And of course the real trick as a consumer is like with movie reviews: find a critic you think you trust, or who seems to share your tastes, then stray from his or her recommendations every chance you get, until you get burned enough to know better.
 But always keep that secret little seed of disloyalty; I don’t think the critics want to be solely responsible for your reading experiences any more than you want to be dependent on them for those experiences.
 I mean, you need balance, else you become that critic’s mouthpiece, just parroting his or her reviews, not engaging the work yourself, but through their filter, etc. None of which is that helpful for fiction, I don’t think.